Sparksbox

 Most enterprise AI contracts are structured to look affordable upfront and extract maximum value by year two.
 The licensing model is the trap.
 And regulated brands in cannabis, healthcare, and financial services are the most exposed.

 The pitch is always the same.
 Start with a pilot.
 See the results.
 Then scale.
 What they don't tell you is that "scaling" means a completely different pricing tier, new per-seat costs, and a usage cap you'll hit in month four.
-By the time you realize what's happening, you're 18 months into a three-year contract with a 40% early termination penalty.
+By the time you realize what's happening, you may already be deep into a multi-year contract with punitive termination language.

 Why AI Licensing Is Different